2/20/2025

 Mark Thompson

 Thanks, Ken.
 Good morning, everyone.
 As Ken highlighted, we made meaningful progress towards our 2026 performance targets this past year and see continued opportunities in 2025 to create value through focused execution and disciplined capital allocation.
-Our annual POTAS sales volume guidance of 13.6 to 14.4 million tons is consistent with our global shipments outlook and accounts for some level of uncertainty regarding the potential impact of tariffs on Canadian exports as well as global supply availability.
-In North America, our winter fill program was fully subscribed, and we have since increased reference prices by $45 per short time to reflect tightening global market fundamentals.
+Our annual potash sales volume guidance of 13.6 to 14.4 million tons is consistent with our global shipments outlook and accounts for some level of uncertainty regarding the potential impact of tariffs on Canadian exports, as well as global supply availability.
+In North America, our winter fill program was fully subscribed, and we have since increased reference prices by $45 per short ton to reflect tightening global market fundamentals.
 In nitrogen, we expect continued reliability improvements to support higher operating rates and annual sales volumes of 10.7 to 11.2 million tons.
-Our low cost nitrogen assets remain geographically advantaged compared to major offshore production regions.
-We project Henry Hubb natural gas prices will average between $3.25 and $3.50 per MMDTU in 2025, and our Western Canadian nitrogen plants will benefit from gas prices well below these levels.
+Our low-cost nitrogen assets remain geographically advantaged compared to major offshore production regions.
+We project Henry Hub natural gas prices will average between $3.25 and $3.50 per MMDTU in 2025 and our Western Canadian nitrogen plants will benefit from gas prices well below these levels.
 Our phosphate sales volume guidance of 2.35 to 2.55 million tons reflects the expectation for lower production at our White Springs facility in the first half of 2025 and improved operating rates in the second half compared to the prior year.
-Our full year retail adjusted EBITDA guidance is 1.65 to 1.85 billion, supported by higher anticipated crop nutrient sales volumes, continued growth of our proprietary products, and further margin recovery in Brazil.
+Our full year retail adjusted EBITDA guidance is 1.65 to 1.85 billion. supported by higher anticipated crop nutrient sales volumes, continued growth of our proprietary products, and further margin recovery in Brazil.
 As Ken mentioned, our improvement plan in Brazil is beginning to show encouraging results, and we remain focused on initiatives that improve cash flow from the business.
 We expect the benefits of these organic growth initiatives in retail will be partially offset by foreign exchange headwinds of approximately $25 million and the absence of asset sales and other income items realized in 2024 that totaled approximately $50 million.
-Looking ahead, from a sources of cash perspective, we are delivering downstream retail earnings growth, increasing upstream fertilizer volumes, and driving operational efficiencies and cost savings across our network.
+Looking ahead from a sources of cash perspective, we are delivering downstream retail earnings growth, increasing upstream fertilizer volumes, and driving operational efficiencies and cost savings across our network.
 We continue to explore ways to simplify and focus our portfolio.
-This includes optimizing investments in work and capital and reviewing assets on our balance sheet that may not warrant maintaining.
+This includes optimizing investments in working capital and reviewing assets on our balance sheet that may not warrant maintaining.
 From a uses of cash perspective, we expect to further optimize capital expenditures to a range of 2 to 2.1 billion in 2025.
 We've committed capital to sustain safe and reliable operations and to progress a set of targeted growth investments that have a strong fit with our strategy, provide returns in excess of our hurdle rates, and have a relatively low degree of execution risk.
-Our focus is on investments in our proprietary products business, retail network optimization, nitrogen debalmach projects, and mine automation and potash.
+Our focus is on investments in our proprietary products business, retail network optimization, nitrogen de-bottleneck projects, and mine automation and potash.
 We continue to target a stable and growing dividend.
-With increase approved by our board of directors yesterday, nutrients dividend per share has now been increased seven times since the beginning of 2018 for a total increase of 36%.
+With increase approved by our board of directors yesterday, Nutrien's dividend per share has now been increased seven times since the beginning of 2018 for a total increase of 36%.
 Our annualized dividend payment has remained stable at approximately $1 billion due to the significant reduction in share count over this time period.
-Additional free cash flow in 2025 will be allocated to a narrow set of incremental growth investments, including retail tuck-in acquisitions and to share repurchases.
-We'll maintain a disciplined approach to cash deployment that maximizes our risk-adjusted returns and supports growth in free cash flow per share.
+Additional free cash flow in 2025 will be allocated to a narrow set of incremental growth investments including retail tuck-in acquisitions and to share repurchases. we'll maintain a disciplined approach to cash deployment that maximizes our risk-adjusted returns and supports growth in free cash flow per share.
 Since the second half of 2024, we've deployed approximately $290 million towards share repurchases, retiring 5.8 million shares.
 We intend on continuing to repurchase shares on a more ratable basis under our renewed NCIB program that is authorized until the end of February 2026.
 I'll now turn it back to Ken for closing remarks.

 speaker

-President and CEO of Nutrien
+President and CEO

 Thanks, Mark.
 The outlook for our business in 2025 is supported by expectations for strong prop input demand and firming potash fundamentals.
 We continue to monitor geopolitical events and are positioned to respond under any scenario.
-Nutrien has a world-class asset base, and we remain focused on strategic priorities that strengthen the advantages of our business across the ag value chain.
+Nutrien has a world-class asset base, and we remain focused on strategic priorities that strengthen the advantages of our business across the ag value chains.
 We would now be happy to take your questions.

 speaker